 Not only that, but lactation baked goods are typically dense and full of calories, which is exactly what a lactating person needs.
 Nursing hunger is real, and feeding yourself (if you can even remember to eat) often has to be a one-handed, quick task.

 That’s where your quick bread will come in handy!

 What I love about this quick bread as opposed to cookies is that it’s, well, quick.
-Don’t get me wrong– I love me a lactation cookie (seriously, thank you so much, Julie!), but standing in a kitchen baking cookies was not high on my list of priorities when I had a screaming, hungry newborn in my arms.
+Don’t get me wrong– I love me a lactation cookie (seriously, make Julie’s cookies), but standing in a kitchen baking cookies was not high on my list of priorities when I had a screaming, hungry newborn in my arms.

-Then again, that’s what a husband/partner/family member could be good for, but this is just another way to get the galactagogues pumping quickly and tastefully!
+Then again, that’s what a spouse/partner/family member could be good for, but this is just another way to get the galactagogues pumping quickly and tastefully!

-Eat it straight up, spread it with peanut butter (my favorite way!!), make a sandwich out of it… Whatever your lactating heart desires.
+Eat it straight up, spread it with peanut butter (my favorite way!!), make some kind of a sandwich out of it… Whatever your lactating heart desires.

 Or, a paper plate.
-You know, less chores.
+You know, fewer chores.
 That’s the best route.

 - 1 cup (240mL) milk any